xecrets/xecrets-cli/docs/index.md

 AUTHOR
 ======

-Svante Seleborg / Axantum Software AB <support@axantum.com> .
+Svante Seleborg / Axantum Software AB, you can reach the author via our [support](https://www.axantum.com/support 'Xecrets Support Site') .
 Note that the code used from AxCrypt is with minor exceptions also originally written by Svante Seleborg / Axantum Software AB.